Line data Source code

 523 : /* Fix the two loop's bb count after split based on the split edge probability,

-524 : don't adjust the bbs dominated by true branches of that loop to avoid
+524 : don't adjust the bbs dominated by the branch kept in that loop to avoid

 525 : dropping 1s down. */